irskep/simplewebsites/docs/index.md

 ## The state of the site (it's early)

 I started writing yesterday.
 It's public because it's easy to publish.
+Hooray for the internet!